 Confidential evaluation and brief, time-limited services are available to graduate students at no cost.
 Counseling and psychological services help ameliorate problems that interfere with a student's educational progress and can be helpful in developing one's professional role.
 Graduate students are often faced with increased demands on time along with other unique stressors and challenges; as such, counseling may serve as an opportunity to develop constructive responses to often competing demands.
-Individual, couples, group, and referral services are provided by staff trained in clinical and counseling psychology, and professional counseling.
-Limited psychiatric evaluation and medication monitoring services are available for on-going clients.
+Individual, couples, group, and referral services are provided by licensed, clinically trained staff and trainees.
+Limited psychiatric evaluation and medication monitoring services are available for ongoing clients.